 - Symptoms: pain is a common feature of all types of IOID, associated with acute discomfort in the lacrimal gland in dacryoadenitis and diplopia in orbital myositis and in Tolosa-Hunt syndrome.
 Children with IOID may have systemic complaints such as fever.

 - Signs: in addition to proptosis (which may be mild), ophthalmoplegia occurs in IOID along with tenderness over the lacrimal gland or worsening of diplopia on attempted gaze in the field of action of affected muscles where the lacrimal gland or muscles are involved respectively.
-Ocular motor nerve palsies also occur in Tolosa-Hunt syndrome and Wegener's granulomatosis patients may additionally have scleritis or keratitis.
+Ocular motor nerve palsies also occur in Tolosa-Hunt syndrome and GPA patients may additionally have scleritis or keratitis.

 - Management issues: refer if you suspect any of these conditions, as treatment is secondary care.
 Management involves confirmation of the diagnosis (biopsy or imaging) and treatment modalities variously include observation only, steroids and cytotoxic drugs, radiotherapy and occasionally, surgery.

 - Description: varices can occur within the orbit and are of variable length and complexity.
 Most are unilateral and situated in the upper nasal quadrant.
 About 20% are associated with phleboliths.
 Lymphangiomas can also occur in the orbit and may result in blood-filled 'chocolate' cysts.
 Lymphangiomas are usually seen in the first decade of life and progress slowly unless the tumour bleeds.